Hype Model documentation

 On our wiki page you can find documentation that cover the following topics and more:

-- Hype Model Description: Processes above the ground, land routines, rivers and lakes, nitrogen and phosphorous in land routines, nitrogen and phosphorous in rivers and lakes, water management, deep processes, organic carbon, tracers.
+- Hype Model Description: Processes above the ground, land routines, rivers and lakes, nitrogen and phosphorus in land routines, nitrogen and phosphorus in rivers and lakes, water management, deep processes, organic carbon, tracers.

 - HYPE File reference: files for model set up, observation data, output, calibration and water balances